fehays/GaslightGPT/README.md

 - `.env.example` contains placeholder names only
 - For Vercel: Add secrets in the dashboard under Environment Variables
 - API keys are only used server-side, never exposed to the client
+- Chat history is stored locally in browser localStorage only

 ## Troubleshooting